M-earnest/docker_workshop/_sources/advanced/creating.md

 **3. Populate the Dockerfile**

-Open your Dockerfile with a text-editor of your choice (again VScode is recommended) and copy-paste the following into the file and save it
+Open your Dockerfile with a text-editor of your choice (VScode is recommended), copy-paste the following into the file and save it

 ```
     # Step 1: Use the newest Ubuntu version as a base image